Freedom Party of Austria: 1970s–2000s

 In 1978, under the party's liberal leadership, the FPÖ became a member of the Liberal International, which it left in 1993, forestalling its imminent exclusion.
 In the early years of Haider's leadership, around 1990, meetings were held with figures such as Jean-Marie Le Pen of the French National Front and Franz Schönhuber of the German Republicans.

 In the late 1990s, however, he chose to distance himself from Le Pen, and refused to join Le Pen's EuroNat project.
 Following the FPÖ's entrance in government in 2000, Haider sought to establish his own alliance of right-wing parties.
 For his project, Haider tried to establish stable cooperations with the Vlaams Blok party in Belgium and the Northern League party in Italy, as well as some other parties and party groupings.
 In the end, the efforts to establish a new alliance of parties were not successful.

 Under the leadership of Strache, the party has cooperated mainly with the Northern League, Vlaams Belang (successor to the Vlaams Blok, which it has traditionally maintained good ties with), and the Pro Germany Citizens' Movement in Germany.
 The FPÖ also has contacts with the Danish People's Party, the Slovak National Party, the Sweden Democrats, the Hungarian Fidesz, the Lithuanian Order and Justice, IMRO – Bulgarian National Movement, the Dutch Party for Freedom, Alternative for Germany and the German Freedom party.
 In 2007, the party's then-only MEP was a member of the short-lived Identity, Tradition and Sovereignty grouping in the European Parliament.

-2010s
+Since 2010

 Outside the EU, it has contacts with the Swiss People's Party, the Bosnian Alliance of Independent Social Democrats and the United Russia party.

 Until 2010, it also had contacts with Tomislav Nikolić of the Serbian Progressive Party (formerly of the Serbian Radical Party).
 Subsequently, the party had relations with the Serbian People's Party.
 Predominantly through its secretary-general, Harald Vilimsky, the party also maintains ties with elements of the U.S. Republican Party, particularly the Young Republicans, Republicans for National Renewal and the College Republicans of America.